tfeb/dsm/README.md

 [^5]:	Note that this is 12 lines, 6 of which is code to handle docstrings.

+[^6]:	Not her real name.

-[^6]:	I think you should always do this, anyway.
+[^7]:	I think you should always do this, anyway.

-[^7]:	Apocryphally it also outperforms some of those hairy pattern matchers which obsess about performance, although they obviously do a lot more than `dsm` does.
+[^8]:	Apocryphally it also outperforms some of those hairy pattern matchers which obsess about performance, although they obviously do a lot more than `dsm` does.